 How to Make Tuna Casserole

-- Cook some finely minced onion and celery in a little olive oil until softened.
+- In a pan, cook some finely minced onion and celery in a little olive oil until softened.

 - Once butter is melted, sprinkle over flour.

-- Add milk (a little at a time) and cook until thickened.
+- For the sauce component: Pour in veggie broth and your mixture will instantly become thick.
+Then, add milk (a little at a time) and cook until thickened.
 Add more milk (until it’s gone) and as each batch thickens.

-- Top everything with some panko bread crumbs.
+- Top everything with some panko bread crumbs and cheese.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!